 - Average purchase price: An average acquisition price for each wine is calculated based on all entered purchases by a user.

-- 'Cascading' values: For users whose locale is set to English (United States), the site automatically picks among the above alternatives, in the order specified, to generate a per-wine value.
+- 'Cascading' values: The site automatically picks among the above alternatives, in the order specified, to generate a per-wine value.
 And then all of the inventory and consumption summary views for that user can be set to show the price, value or price AND value at the same time.

 - Other tools: The site has a bulk valuation view where you can review all of the cascading values and override them if you so choose with user valuations.
 There are also display settings to hide this altogether, just show price, just show value or show price and value at the same time.

 Q: How can I see the value of my entire cellar?

 A: In your main cellar view you see the value listed on a per/bottle and wine basis with a total shown in the very last row.
 To see everything totaled and grouped in different ways, choose any entry from the Summarize by dropdown at the top of the screen: Region, Producer, Varietal, Type, Storage Location, etc.

 Q: What if I disagree with the valuation that is shown for my wine?

 A: No problem.
 Simply go to the bulk valuation view and add your own valuation.
 This has the dual effect of overriding any other valuations AND making the community average smarter for everyone else.